Medically reviewed by Kaci Durbin, MD. Last updated on Mar 8, 2021.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

 Mycophenolate mofetil (CellCept) and mycophenolic acid (Myfortic) are not absorbed equally in the body.
-Your dose needs may change if you switch to a different brand, strength, or form of this medicine.
 Avoid medication errors by using only the brand, form, and strength of this medicine that your doctor has prescribed.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.
 Throw away any unused liquid that is older than 60 days.

 The liquid medicine may also be stored in the refrigerator.
 Do not freeze.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 2 hours.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using mycophenolate mofetil?

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.